 Medication and Exercise

-Initially, your treatment will involve pain-killing drugs to relieve the intense pain.
-Once your pain is controlled, doctors will focus on helping your arm and shoulder regain normal function.
-To strengthen your muscles, you may need a program of passive and active exercises for up to eight weeks.
-A physiotherapist will supervise your exercises.
+Initially, your treatment will give you painkillers.
+Once your pain is controlled, your doctors will focus on helping your arm and shoulder regain normal function.
+To strengthen your muscles, you may need to follow a rehabilitative program of passive and active exercises for up to eight weeks.
+A physical therapist will supervise your exercises.

-For the minority of people whose symptoms fail to improve, doctors may recommend surgery.
-This might be suggested if you still have not recovered after a period of about two years.
+If your symptoms don’t improve, your doctor may recommend surgery.
+This might be suggested if you still haven’t recovered after a period of about two years.
 During surgery, damaged nerves can be repaired using grafts taken from healthy nerves.
 The procedure should restore your muscle function.

-In most cases, you can expect the pain of brachial neuritis to reduce after several days or weeks.
-The muscle weakness should resolve itself within a few months.
-As a general rule, the longer the painful period lasts, the longer your overall recovery may be expected to take.
-Some patients find that their muscle weakness persists for a number of years, and a few are left with a permanent, although slight, loss of strength.
+In most cases, you can expect the pain of brachial neuritis to lessen after several days or weeks.
+The muscle weakness should resolve within a few months.
+As a general rule, the longer the painful period lasts, the longer your overall recovery will take.
+Some people find that their muscle weakness lasts for a number of years, and a few are left with a permanent, although slight, loss of strength.